You know that LinkedIn is a fantastic tool for generating leads – but do you know how to send the perfect connection message?

 - Identifying who you should be connecting with

-- Putting your data into a database – or in a CRM is even better
+- Putting your data into a database (CRM is better)

 - Writing a winning connection message